 By far, the most effective way to prevent weed growth for the long term is by simply having the driveway sealed after interlock installation.
 By sealing the bricks, air and water are prevented from penetrating the surface of the driveway.
 Since plants need these elements in order to grow, the presence of the sealant ensures no plant growth at all.
 For best results, high quality sealant has to be used, and the correct skill has to be applied as well.
 This means that you have to consult a high-quality contractor for both the installation and sealing of the driveway.

 Depending on various factors such as the rate of wear and environmental factors, pavement sealants may degrade over time.
-Your contractor should provide you with detailed information regarding the expected rate of degradation, so that you can know when to reseal the driveway.
-Typically, it takes years before this is necessary, particularly if high quality products and skill are used in the installation.
+Your contractor should provide you with detailed information regarding the expected rate of degradation, so that you will know when to reseal the driveway.
+Typically, it takes years before this is necessary, particularly if high-quality products and skills are used in the installation.
 Remember that it is also important to regularly maintain your interlock by washing, sweeping, replacing broken stones, etc., to keep it in good condition.

 These are just a few of the methods of weed growth prevention you can use for your interlocking brick driveway.
 You can always rely on an experienced contractor to give you more information regarding this, so that you don’t have to keep removing the weeds on a regular basis.